 Since the outbreak of the Coronavirus, online conferencing apps have gained a lot of popularity.
 Zoom is one of them.
 People need efficient programs to connect people online through a good and secure connection.
 Zoom does just that.
 Zoom does a great job in helping people work from home through conferencing.

 This was one of the reasons Zoom’s developers focused on improving the security of their users’ meetings and data.
-We will list some settings options and host controls that you can use to secure your online meetings and manage participants better.
+We will list some settings and host controls that you can use to secure your online meetings and manage participants better.
 Thus you can always use VPNs to change your IP address and hides your activity from third parties.

 Zoom Privacy and Security Issues